mattermost-community/mattermost-plugin-autolink/README.md

 In the template, a variable is denoted by a substring of the form `$name` or `${name}`, where `name` is a non-empty sequence of letters, digits, and underscores.
 A purely numeric name like $1 refers to the submatch with the corresponding index.
 In the $name form, name is taken to be as long as possible: $1x is equivalent to ${1x}, not ${1}x, and, $10 is equivalent to ${10}, not ${1}0.
 To insert a literal $ in the output, use $$ in the template.

+The scope must be either a team (`teamname`) or a team and a channel (`teamname/channelname`).
+Remember that you must provide the entity name, not the entity display name.
+Since Direct Messages do not belong to any team, scoped matches will not be autolinked on Direct Messages.
+If more than one scope is provided, matches in at least one of the scopes will be autolinked.

 Below is an example of regexp patterns used for autolinking at https://community.mattermost.com, modified in the `config.json` file:

 ```json5